mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

 This is where _randomness_ comes in.
 Both _the way our data is split_ and _the data itself_ varies between trees in a random forest, allowing for variation in model predictions and greater protection against overfitting.

 Let's start with the data.
-Outliers can hijack our model with meaningless correlations, but they should be rare.
-We can protect against this by [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) our data, or sampling with replacement.
-Below, we see that bootstrapping our dataset five times results in different datasets.
+We can protect against outliers hijacking our model with meaningless correlations by [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) our data, or sampling with replacement.
+The idea is that outliers are rare, so they're less likely to be randomly selected than samples reflecting genuine relationships between features and labels.
+Bootstrapping lets us give each decision tree in our forest a slightly different dataset that should still contain the same general trends.

 <center>
 <img src="{{  site.baseurl  }}/images/projects/decision_tree/bootstrap.png" height="70%" width="70%">